seansfkelley/seansfkelley.github.io/_drafts/stripping-apple-music-metadata.md

 ## Prerequisites

 These instructions assume some familiarity with the terminal.
-Grab [this gist I forked from someone on the internet](https://gist.github.com/seansfkelley/69743345339520e75016e010a894ade7) and install the dependencies noted there.[^1] This script is where the magic happens; the rest of the instructions are just to make iOS and the Music app happy with your changes.
-The script is just a wrapper around libav and AtomicParsley, which do the heavy lifting.
+Grab [this gist I forked from someone on the internet](https://gist.github.com/seansfkelley/69743345339520e75016e010a894ade7) and install the dependencies noted there.[^1] This script is where the magic actually happens; the rest of the instructions are just to make iOS and the Music app happy with your changes.
+Additionally, the script is just a wrapper around [libav](https://libav.org/) and [AtomicParsley](http://atomicparsley.sourceforge.net/), which do the heavy lifting.

 ## Caveats/Warnings